valentinhofmann/dialect-prejudice/README.md

 bash scripts/run_human_feedback_experiment.sh $device
 ```

-Furthermore, we have included notebooks containing the analyses from the paper including plots and statistical tests in `notebooks`.
+Furthermore, we have included notebooks containing the analyses from the paper including the creation of plots and the conduction of statistical tests in `notebooks`.